 Punggol Point Park is the next lush hideout to look out for in a couple of years to come.

-Located at the far end of the north-eastern coast, the park has underwent redevelopment works to become the peaceful waterfront destination as it is now.
+Located at the far end of the north-eastern coast, the park has undergone redevelopment works to become the peaceful waterfront destination as it is now.
 The area features a 300 sqm ship-inspired deck, lily-ponds (with turtles and their occasional peek-a-boo), piazza and also a sandy playground for the kids.
 It is linked to various Punggol park connectors and Lorong Halus Wetland.
 With Coney Island (also known as Pulau Serangoon) opening in 2015, this locale will be a beautiful gem to admire, especially in the early evenings.
 Don’t forget to bring along your foldable bikes for a windy ride!

 2. Bishan-Ang Mo Kio Park

 Being one of the largest parks in Singapore, Bishan-Ang Mo Kio Park, at a sizeable area of 62-hectare, features blooming greenery and colourful foliage.
 With an interesting array of flora and fauna along the riparian (water bank), the park poises in serenity and calm.
 Fluttering dragonflies near the Pond Gardens, birds such as Common Flameback, White-breasted Waterhen and Brown-throated Sunbirds, as well as different species of wildflowers, are the usual common sights as one walks around the Park.
-For those who loves to get up-close and personal with nature, Bishan-Ang Mo Kio Park gives you spectacular views that leaves behind a trail of beautiful memories.
+For those who love to get up-close and personal with nature, Bishan-Ang Mo Kio Park gives you spectacular views that leave behind a trail of beautiful memories.

 3. Bukit Batok Nature Park

 This 36-hectare Park is a popular place for a refreshing stroll or slow jog.
 Forest tracks along the lush greenery are mystical journeys with historical significance.